revsys/django-health-check/docs/src/pages/checks/db.md

 ## What does it check?

-This check specifically does the following:
+This check does the following:

-- It creates a new row in a Django ORM model for this app
+- Creates a new row in a Django ORM model for this app
-- It then updates that row with a new value
+- Updates that row with a new value
-- It then deletes the row
+- Deletes the row

 This ensures your app can communicate with the database and that it's able to write new rows.

-The idea being if you can write and update a row in a specific Django model your app can most likely read and write rows to any of it's models without issue.
+The idea is if you can write and update a row in a specific Django model your app can most likely read and write rows to any of it's models without an issue.